Healthy eating on a budget

 With the price of food rising, eating healthily while trying to stick to a budget can be challenging.
 But with a little planning and some useful tips, buying and preparing delicious healthy food on a budget is not as hard as it may seem!

 Before you hit the supermarket sit down and write a shopping list.
 This will help stop you buying items you don’t need.
-Check out the Cheap and Cheerful recipes from Smart Eating for You - they are both delicious and cheap.
+Check out the recipes from Smart Eating – many are both delicious and cheap.
 Remember you can always cook more than you need and freeze the rest for another meal.